 Slane is located in an area steeped in history; from the Neolithic structures of Newgrange, Knowth and Dowth, through the ancient Christian settlements on the Hill of Slane and the Hill of Tara, and on to the Battle of the Boyne site nearby.

-In order to make these pages more manageable, we have broken this history section in three:
+In order to make these pages more manageable, we have broken this history section into three sections:

 Christianity down the years in Slane

 It was on the Hill of Slane, according to ancient manuscripts, that Saint Patrick lit the Pascal Fire on Easter Eve 433.
 There are many and varied accounts of this well known event.
 Whether by accident or design, Patrick chose a convenient site to throw down a challenge to King Laoghaire at Tara as Slane Hill holds a commanding elevated view and is easily seen from afar.
 The exciting train of events that ensued are reverberated around the world on March 17th each year.

 Tradition ascribes the foundation of the original monastery on the Hill of Slane to Saint Erc, the disciple of Saint Patrick.
 Erc, Son of Dago, was the only member of King Laoghaire’s retinue to break ranks and pay homage to Patrick.
 Patrick baptised Erc and later consecrated him bishop.
 Saint Erc’s foundation thrived in Slane and had an honourable history for at least six hundred years.
 Before Saint Patrick died in 461, he sent Bishop Erc southwards to Munster to proclaim the good news there.
 Many years later Erc returned to Slane and lived out his declining years in prayer and solitude in a quiet hermitage beside the Boyne.
 He died in 514 aged 93 years.
 What is now referred to as Saint Erc’s Hermitage dates from the 15th Century although the two sites may be in the same vicinity.

 Various annals refer to the early monastery on Slane Hill.